vacp2p/rfc/content/docs/rfcs/13/README.md

 # Security Consideration

-The main security consideration to take into account while using `13/WAKU2-STORE` is that a querying node have to reveal their content filters of interest to the queried node, hence potentially compromising their privacy.
+The main security consideration to take into account while using this protocol is that a querying node have to reveal their content filters of interest to the queried node, hence potentially compromising their privacy.

 # Future Work

 - **Anonymous query**: This feature guarantees that nodes can anonymously query historical messages from other nodes i.e., without disclosing the exact topics of waku messages they are interested in.
-As such, no adversary in the `13/WAKU2-STORE` protocol would be able to learn which peer is interested in which content filters i.e., content topics of waku message.
+As such, no adversary in this protocol would be able to learn which peer is interested in which content filters i.e., content topics of waku message.
-The current version of the `13/WAKU2-STORE` protocol does not provide anonymity for historical queries as the querying node needs to directly connect to another node in the `13/WAKU2-STORE` protocol and explicitly disclose the content filters of its interest to retrieve the corresponding messages.
+The current version of this protocol does not provide anonymity for historical queries as the querying node needs to directly connect to another node in this protocol and explicitly disclose the content filters of its interest to retrieve the corresponding messages.
 However, one can consider preserving anonymity through one of the following ways:
   - By hiding the source of the request i.e., anonymous communication.
 That is the querying node shall hide all its PII in its history request e.g., its IP address.
   This can happen by the utilization of a proxy server or by using Tor.